Cookies on the Healthspan site

 Since 70-80% of your immune system is found in the walls of the digestive tract, keeping your gut health can also have a positive impact on your immune system.4 "The balance of your gut bacteria changes with age, and this is another way in which your immune system can be affected," explains Dr Riddell.
 She states that "research has found that eating more fibrous foods (especially raw fruit and vegetables) helps to increase levels of healthy bacteria – high levels of which can be linked to improved immune responses."

 Making these simple changes to your diet and lifestyle is the best way to start optimising your immune system.
-If you’d like to learn more about how to keep your immune system healthy, head over to our Immunity Advice Centre.
+If you'd like to learn more about how to keep your immune system healthy, select Immunity from the Your health menu above.